-We love peeking into the real life refrigerators of wellness pros we respect, and are excited to share our findings from Dr Hyman.
+We love peeking into the real-life refrigerators of wellness pros we respect — explore the full series here.
+From simple rules to essential splurges, we’re excited to share our findings from Dr Hyman.
 Get more with Dr Hyman’s tips for a kitchen detox here.

 Always in my fridge: